a-sit-plus/warden-roboto/README.md

 ![Build artifacts](https://github.com/a-sit-plus/android-attestation/actions/workflows/gradle-build.yml/badge.svg)
 [![Maven Central](https://img.shields.io/maven-central/v/at.asitplus/android-attestation)](https://mvnrepository.com/artifact/at.asitplus/android-attestation/)

-This Kotlin library provides a convenient API (a single function, actually) to attest remotely attest the integrity of an Android device, its OS and a specific application.
+This Kotlin library provides a convenient API (a single function, actually) to remotely attest the integrity of an Android device, its OS and a specific application.
 It is intended to be integrated into back-end services requiring authentic, unmodified mobile clients (but it also works in other settings, such as peer-to-peer-scenarios).
 It is based off [code from Google](https://github.com/google/android-key-attestation) (and actually directly integrates it), such that it can easily keep up with upstream for the lower-level functionality.
 Because of this, it only targets the JVM, although a KMP rewrite (also targeting JS/Node) is possible.